-In~\cite{berkenkamp2016safe}, a method was developed that allows to analyze a given closed-loop system (under an arbitrary RL policy) with respect to safety, based on a probabilistic system model.
+In~\cite{berkenkamp2016safe}, a method was developed that allows for the analysis of a given closed-loop system (under an arbitrary RL policy) with respect to safety, based on a probabilistic system model.
 An extension of this method is presented in~\cite{berkenmap2017safe}, where the problem of updating the policy is investigated and practical implementation techniques are provided.
 The techniques require an a-priori known Lyapunov function and Lipschitz continuity of the \textit{closed-loop} learning system.
 In the context of model-based safe reinforcement learning, several learning-based model predictive control approaches are available.
 The method proposed in~\cite{aswani2013safe} conceptually provides deterministic guarantees on robustness, while statistical identification tools are used to identify the system in order to improve performance.
-In \cite{bouffard2012learning}, the mentioned scheme has been tested and validated onboard using a quadcopter.
+In \cite{bouffard2012learning}, the scheme mentioned has been tested and validated onboard using a quadcopter.
 In \cite{Ostafew2016robust}, a robust constrained learning-based model predictive control algorithm for path-tracking in off-road terrain is studied.
-The experimental evaluation shows, that the scheme is safe and conservative during initial trials, when model uncertainty is high, and very performant, once the model uncertainty is reduced.
-Regarding safety, \cite{Koller2018} presents a learning model predictive control method, that provides theoretical guarantees in case of Gaussian process model estimates.
-For iterative tasks, \cite{Rosolia2017a} proposes a learning model predictive control scheme, that can be applied to linear system models with bounded disturbances.
-Instead of using model predictive control techniques, PILCO~\cite{Deisenroth2011} allows to calculate analytic policy gradients and achieves good data efficiency, based on non-parametric Gaussian process regression.
+The experimental evaluation shows that the scheme is safe and conservative during initial trials, when model uncertainty is high and very performant once the model uncertainty is reduced.
+Regarding safety, \cite{Koller2018} presents a learning model predictive control method that provides theoretical guarantees in the case of Gaussian process model estimates.
+For iterative tasks, \cite{Rosolia2017a} proposes a learning model predictive control scheme that can be applied to linear system models with bounded disturbances.
+Instead of using model predictive control techniques, PILCO~\cite{Deisenroth2011} allows the calculation of analytic policy gradients and achieves good data efficiency, based on non-parametric Gaussian process regression.